Skip to main content

 Image from Koen Dijkstra

-Scattered around New Land you’ll find some impressive street art created by local and international artists.
-On Weverstraat, Lelystad, a hyper-realistic hand emerges from the depths of the sea in French artist SCKARO’s work.
-The piece references the 10,000-year-old civilisation that scientists found evidence of at the bottom of the North Sea.
-In the centre of Almere you will find a permanent artwork by Kamp Seedorf, which serves as a meeting point for locals and a place for performances.
+Scattered around New Land, you’ll find some impressive street art created by local and international artists.
+On Weverstraat in Lelystad, a hyper-realistic hand emerges from the depths of the sea in French artist SCKARO’s work.
+The piece references the 10,000-year-old civilisation scientists found evidence of at the bottom of the North Sea.
+Likewise, in the centre of Almere, you will find a permanent artwork by Kamp Seedorf, known as ‘Ally Stairs’, which serves as an iconic photo spot on the Forum central square.

 Architecture

-Almere’s modern skyline elegantly fuses modern design with elements of nature.
-Here you will find work by many world-famous architects, including the iconic undulating designs of Rem Koolhaas and his firm OMA, who conceptualised the pedestrian-friendly planning for the city centre.
-The new Discover Almere Photography Tour is your guide to the centre of Almere.
-Download this free interactive audio tour and let photographer Richard Terborg introduce you to the most impressive architecture the city has to offer.
+Almere’s modern skyline elegantly fuses contemporary design with elements of nature.
+Here, you will find work by many world-famous architects, including the iconic undulating designs of Rem Koolhaas and his firm OMA, who conceptualised pedestrian-friendly planning for the city centre.
+Don't miss The Wave by René van Zuuk - a seven-storey building which starts as a rectangular block at one end, but the front heaves outwards at the other end in the shape of a wave, as if the building itself is moving.
+The outside is covered in layered aluminium sheets in a grey-green that echoes the colour of the adjacent Weerwater Lake.
+Download the free Discover Almere Photography Tour interactive audio tour and let photographer Richard Terborg introduce you to the city's most impressive architecture.

 Kunstlinie Theatre